 - use the Revolut app to buy, sell or receive cryptocurrency; or

 They also set out other important things that you need to know.

 - you; and

-The crypto services we provide to you under these Crypto Terms constitute a Digital Payment Token Service under the PSA.
+The crypto services we provide to you under these Crypto Terms constitute a DPT Service under the PSA.
 The MAS requires us to provide the following risk warnings to you in connection with those services.